-The calculations according to steps below are made by the rapporteur for each project to be discussed at the second meeting.
+The calculations according to steps 1-7 below are made by the rapporteur for each project to be discussed at the second meeting.
 This must be done before the second meeting and not during the meeting.

-- 1. Does the application contain salaries of more than 80 % for any of the participants in the project?
-If yes, is this motivated? - 2.
-If it is not motivated, by how much must the salaries be cut in order not to exceed 80% of full time? - 3.
-Are there other major budget items (comprising at least SEK 100,000) in the application that are clearly unnecessary or of an unreasonable extent? - 4.
-Calculate the project budget: Applied amount minus the amounts under points 2 and 3.
+- 1. If the application covers four years, is the need for a fourth project obvious and well justified? - 2.
+If not, what is the budgeted amount for year 4 as indicated in the table Total budget? - 3.
+Does the application contain salaries of more than 80 % for any of the participants in the project (for the years that the panel decides to fund)?
+If yes, is this motivated? - 4.
+If it is not motivated, by how much must the salaries be cut in order not to exceed 80% of full time?

+- 5. Are there other major budget items (comprising at least SEK 100,000) in the application that are clearly unnecessary or of an unreasonable extent? - 6.
+What is the total amount that should be deducted under question 3?
+Calculate how much the budget can be cut by adding the sums under 2, 4 and 5. - 7.
+Calculate the project budget: Applied amount minus the amount under point 6.